luyilin/kokk/docs/main.md

 ### What are example docs

-Example docs is a list of markdown files that contain the code blocks of the examples' usage.
+Example docs are a list of markdown files that contain the code blocks of the examples' usage.
 We render the code blocks in the example part of the doc.
 For example:

 ```vue
 <template>